AviatrixSystems/Docs/HowTos/S2C_GW_PAN.rst

         Peer Identification               Peer public IP Address (if the controller version is below 5.0, it should be peer private IP)
       ===============================     =========================================
-	Note: In Palo Alto Networks offcial documents, it is not necessary to add the Peer Identification.
+	Note: In Palo Alto Networks official documents, it is not necessary to add the Peer Identification.
 However, to make sure the tunnel working, we recommend to add it.
+In the event that IPSec tunnel is up but traffic is not passing between cloud and on-premises, you may want to enable NAT-T in Palo Alto Networks Firewall.

       |image3|